Grocery store shoppers face empty shelves across Washington region

 Shoppers said they have seen shortages at most major grocery stores in the region.
 Harris Teeter, Safeway, Trader Joe’s and Whole Foods did not immediately respond to questions about stock challenges.

 Which parts of the country have been left with empty shelves depends on weather and coronavirus transmission levels, said Doug Baker, vice president of industry relations at FMI, a food industry association.
-Last week’s snowstorm, for instance, left much of the Washington region unprepared, and obstacles such as the shutdown of I-95 made it difficult to get groceries into stores.
+Last week’s snowstorm, for instance, caught much of the Washington region unprepared, and obstacles such as the shutdown of I-95 made it difficult to get groceries into stores.

 “Anything that disrupts travel along the way is going to have an impact on a particular area,” Baker said.
 “Certain parts of the country, they’re not having these issues because they’re not impacted by any of those weather-related supply chain challenges, and maybe they’re not experiencing the omicron surge the same way another state is experiencing it.”